examples of wrongful termination

 You may still be eligible even if you:

-Gig workers and independent contractors usually do not qualify, but exceptions may apply if your employer misclassified you.
+Gig workers and independent contractors usually do not qualify, but exceptions may apply if your employer misclassified you as an independent contractor when you should have been classified as an employee.

 12. Can You Collect Unemployment After a Wrongful Termination?